Parameter (pmrf.Parameter)

 - with_value(value)[source]

-Return a copy with a new unscaled value.
+Return a copy of the parameter with a new unscaled value.

 - Parameters: